 Residents Maintain Autonomy

-This datapoint is a measure of the percentage of long-term care residents that needed more assistance with activities of daily living over time.
-ADL's include activities such as taking medications and taking a bath.
+This indicates the percentage of patients that required increased assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-This is the number of times residents are hospitalized per thousand days of patient care.
-There is generally a correlation between keeping patients out of the hospital and the overall quality of long-term care.
+This metric tracks the number of times residents are hospitalized per 1,000 days of patient care.
+Avoiding the hospital is critical to preserving the physical health of nursing home residents.